DataOps vs. DevOps: What’s the Difference?

 DataOps and DevOps are two distinctly different pursuits.
 Both are based on agile frameworks that are designed to accelerate working cycles.
-But where DevOps focuses on product development, DataOps aims to reduce the time from data need to data success.
+But the key difference is that DevOps focuses on product development, while DataOps aims to reduce the time from data need to data success.
 At its best, DataOps shortens the cycle time for analytics and aligns with business goals.

 When DataOps is successful, organizations can realize immense improvements in how they find, use, and extract value from their data.

 Development Operations, or DevOps, combines the engineering side of product development with the operational side of product delivery.
 DevOps was initially created to respond to the rapid pace at which Google, Facebook, and other SaaS companies developed and introduced new products.